Lubomír Jedek

 Lubomír Jedek, also known as Luboš Jedek (born 21 June 1962), is a Czech former motorcycle speedway rider.
 He was capped by the Czechoslovak national speedway team.

 Career

 Jedek came to prominence in 1981 after reaching the final of the 1981 Individual Speedway Junior European Championship.
-He competed in the individual championships of Czechoslovakia and the Czech Republic from 1981 until 1998, winning a bronze medal in 1986 and 1991.
+He competed in the individual championships of Czechoslovakia and the Czech Republic from 1981 until 1998, winning bronze medals in 1986 and 1991.

-He also raced longtrack and competed in the final of the 1987 Individual Long Track World Championship.
-The same year he represented the Czechoslovak national team during the final of the 1987 Speedway World Team Cup.
+Jedek also raced longtrack and competed in the final of the 1987 Individual Long Track World Championship.
+That same year, he represented the Czechoslovak national team during the final of the 1987 Speedway World Team Cup.

 Jedek raced in the Team Speedway Polish Championship from 1991 to 1992.
 Although he did not race in the British leagues, he toured the United Kingdom in 1986.